ReachableCEO/TSYSAncillaryBusinessDealMemo/DealMemoRendered.md

 - Acme Co has no real interest in these “ancillary businesses” but would like to retain a minority silent stake.

-## Scope of offer

-Here are the  businesses in scope for this offer and some context on each:

-- TeamRental.net (rental of the overall TSYS backend stack) as turn key server / software stack as a tenant.
-VPS/cloudron/Backblaze backups.
-MSRP of 120.00 per month.
-Cost would be 66.00 (presuming 1tb of backup).
-The stack is pretty well developed/deployed/tested, the website / business itself is nothing more than a domain and an idea.
-Should be very straightforward to build out using the KNEL micro services.

-- YourDreamNameHere.com (a business in a box to automate domain/social and back office provisioning) (would cross / up sell TeamRental.net as one of the vendor choices).
-Otherwise monthly affiliate revenue from SAAS vendors (quickbooks, office or gmail, etc) and a setup fee (I recommend two months of SAAS affiliate revenue as the setup fee).
-It’s nothing more than a domain and an idea.
-Should be very straightforward to build out using the KNEL micro services and a low code / no code platform (we have a few available and can spin them up if desired),

-- StartingLineProductions.com (electronics lab / dirty and clean fabrication / kitchen / meeting room rental).
-Production Launching June 1st and very much built out.
-Already did alpha and beta testing with live customers.

-- RackRental.net (network test lab rental ).
-Alpha launching July.
-Hardware build out done (including power and apron).
-Early software dev underway, doing heavy dev on RR in June, will be main focus (after finalizing the KNEL micro services ).

-- MerchantsOfHope.org (idea was a freelance site that isn’t horrible like upwork etc has become) (would cross/up sell TeamRental.net).
-Nothing more than a domain.
-Completely open field.

-- sol-calc.com (solar calculator I’ve been building as I am doing a custom design / ground mount of 5kw of panels.
-Very early microservice development underway.

-- You would have total control over TeamRental/YourDreamNameHere/MerchantsOfHope.
-They can be closed/opensource, whatever you want.

-- For sol-calc, the core micro service is GPLv3.
-You would have complete control over the branding / pricing etc of the SAAS front end (which is how most people would use it.
-So few would self host and they wouldn’t have paid anyway).
-This allows for the community to provide feedback on the algorithm.
-Could someone take it and launch a competing service ?
-Sure.
-Will they?
-Doubtful.
-Branding is a thing.

 - The only thing I ask, is that TSYS Group/Redwood Group and the Non Profits get use of the stack forever at 0 charge (we would pay any actual costs like domain registration of course).
 (I have an on-premise computer room that will handle all of the heavy compute/storage for all of those companies, so we wouldn’t eat into your margins).